Leiomyosarcoma

 T4 – The tumour is greater than 15 centimetres in size.

-Tumour stage for tumours starting in the abdomen including the digestive tract and organs inside the chest (thoracic visceral organs):
+Tumours in the abdomen, including the digestive tract and organs inside the chest (thoracic visceral organs)

 T1 – The tumour is only seen in one organ.

-T2 – The tumour has grown into the connective tissue that surrounds the organ from which is started.
+T2 – The tumour has grown into the connective tissue surrounding the organ from which is started.

 T3 – The tumour has grown into at least one other organ.